robertasdvarionas/Fishing-Tendencies-Lithuania/README.md

 ## CONCLUSION

 In this project I have applied **SQL** and **Power BI** to understand and visualise what fishing tendencies or insights can be drawn from the dataset provided by Fisheries Data Information System (ŽDIS).

+1. The average fishing trip lasts 11.68 hours, total amount of caught fish is 2.22 million tons and the most productive fishing tool is a pelagic trawl (Pelaginis tralas su ketoklėmis).
+2. We can see that the most productive years in terms of caught fish were 2007-2009 peaking at almost 200,000 tonnes and since 2011 the productivity started to go down and stabilized around 100,000 tonnes yearly (with a small spike in the caught amount in 2014).
+An investigation on why the fishing amounts have been decreasing should be done.
+3. The fish that were caught the most were Cunene Horse Mackerel, Chub Mackerel and European Sprat.
+The entire TOP 10 list could be important in keeping track of overfishing, fish population control and the protection of more vulnerable species.
+4. The most productive economic zones are Mauritania, Western Sahara and International Waters, while the most productive FAO zones are Senegal River (Estuary), Cape Timiris and Cape Barbas - all of which can be important to appropriate departments to control overfishing, fish populations and etc.